stassa/thelma/README.md

 As a MIL implementation, Thelma can perform predicate invention and can learn recursive hypotheses, including hypotheses with mutually recursive clauses.
-Thelma is still new and feature-light, for the time being.

-The plan is to keep Thelma's interface and source code as straightforward and user-friendly as possible, sacrificing efficiency where necessary.
-That would make it more appropriate as an introductory system, to help teach interested beginners the basic concepts of MIL.
-For applications that require efficiency and speed, Metagol should be preferred.

-Planned additional features include: an "experiment harness", comprising libraries for sampling, training, evaluation and logging; a MIL dataset generator; implementations of Plotkin's clause and program reduction algorithms;
-a library for bagging aggregation for learning in noisy domains; etc assorted libraries.

 Example of use
 --------------